thefifthagreement/guitar-signal-separation/README.md

 ## The MedleyDB dataset

 The SiSec is based on the MUSDB dataset where the targets are vocals, bass and drums.
-You can't use this dataset since the guitar stems are not available.
+We can't use this dataset since the guitar stems are not available.

 The [MedleyDB](https://medleydb.weebly.com/) is a dataset of annotated, royalty-free multitrack recordings.